arthurPignet/ROM_NET_clustering/README.md

 This is the code accompanying my internship at the Centre des Matériaux, of MINES ParisTech.
-In this intership, I study the construction of dictionaries of local reduced models by clustering methods.
+In this intership, I studied the construction of dictionaries of local reduced models by clustering methods.
 By considering a set of pre-computed simulations’ solutions as points on a Grassmann manifold, the non-linear space of solutions can be approximated by a set of affine subspaces, which are identified by clustering on these points.
 The utility of the clustering is highly dependent on its hyper-parameters, especially